theodorekall/micro-blog/content/blog/mum-password-manager.md

 ## It is from a well known source, it must be safe

-The comon instinct is that, if the email comes from a brand I know (the bank, the government,...), it must be safe! **Wrong!**
+The common instinct is that, if the email comes from a brand I know (the bank, the government,...), it must be safe! **Wrong!**

-It is **because** the email appears to come from a reputable source that you need to double-down on vigillance!
+It is **because** the email appears to come from a reputable source that you need to double-down on vigilance!
 In the online world, trust no-one, verify everything.

 &nbsp;

 Okay okay, this is dandy, we've read/heard all this before.
-But, what took me by surprise is the face that... she listened!
+But, what took me by surprise is the fact that... she listened!
 And she appeared interested!
 So I took it upon me to introduce her to the concept of **not re-using passwords**.

 &nbsp;